weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 to be part of a larger provisioning system - or just for easy manual provisioning.  kubeadm is a great choice where you have your own infrastructure (e.g. bare metal), or where you have an existing orchestration system (e.g. Puppet) that you have to integrate with.

-## Prerequisites

-1. One or more machines running Ubuntu 16.04, CentOS 7 or HypriotOS v1.0.1
-1. 1GB or more of RAM per machine (any less will leave little room for your apps)
-1. Full network connectivity between all machines in the cluster (public or private network is fine)

 ## Objectives